konkerama/rust-crud-api/README.md

 ## Todo

+- `cargo fmt` & check in gh action
+- error handling using `thiserror`
+- remove all `unwrap()`
-- implement tracing using opentelemetry
+- implement tracing using opentelemetry & Prometheus metrics
 - modify dependency loading with dotenv file rather than env vars